“I want to be like my dad,

 -Q: How did you deal with teenage years?

-How keep a great relationship?
+How did you keep a great relationship?

 -Did you have rebellious moments?-